-When you’re rested and ready, take trail no. 2B to see the remarkable twin peaks of Pieralongia.
+When you’re rested and ready, take trail no. 2B to see the remarkable Twin Peaks of Pieralongia.
 Beyond these stone spear tips, you will take trail no. 1 again where you will begin your descent toward St. Jakob’s Church.

 Stay on trail no. 1 until coming to a fork with a signpost pointing to trail no. 2.
 This trail runs to the left and right.
 Head to the right towards Ortisei as noted on the signpost.
 This trail stretches all the way across the meadows of Seceda.

-Into the Forest of Mt.
+Hiking the Forest of Mt.
 Balest

 The trail will become steeper as you approach Mt.
 Pic and Mt.
 Balest, which are the first mountains above Ortisei before Seceda.
-You’ll walk up to the opening of a forest where signpost for trail no. 6A directs you to St. Jakob.
+You’ll walk up to the opening of a forest where a signpost for trail no. 6A directs you to St. Jakob.

 This trail cuts into swaths of evergreens that tower above the rock face cliff side of Mt.
 Balest.
-Even though the trail runs through forested slopes, several points allow you to gush over the wide open Val d’ Anna below as well as capture glimpses of Sassolungo through breaks in the treetops.
+Even though the trail runs through forested slopes, several points allow you to gush over the wide-open Val d’ Anna below as well as capture glimpses of Sassolungo through breaks in the treetops.

 It is important to note that trail no. 6A becomes increasingly difficult as it twists and turns over Mt.
 Balest towards St. Jakob.
 While we do not consider it an easy hike, it is not dangerous in terms of height and steepness.